AS Poissy: History

-It was founded in the year 1904 in Poissy's city during the period of the Great War.
-In 1968 the club fuses with the AS Simca.
-The club often reaches the eighth final of the Coupe de France but don't succeed in winning it.
+The club was founded in the year 1904 in Poissy.
+In 1968 the club merged with the AS Simca, keeping the AS Poissy name.
+The club reached the round of 16 of the Coupe de France in 1972.

+The club gained promotion to the second tier of French football in 1977, remaining just one season.
+From 2015 to 2023 the club played in the fourth tier.
+In the summer of 2023 the club were administratively relegated to Régional 1 by the DNCG for financial reasons.

+On 4 August 2023, the Court of Versailles order the liquidation by law of AS Poissy.
+A new club will be formed in Yvelines, named Poissy FC, which will not be allowed to enter competition above the level of Régional 3 (the eighth tier of French football).

 Stadium

 Léo Lagrange's Stadium

 The Léo Lagrange's Stadium is the first training center of AS Poissy Football.
 It is located at the exit of Poissy and contains two football fields, the Roger Quenolle Flame of Honour (3,500 places) hosting the games of the Senior's first team, and the Salif Gagigo Synthetic Field hosting the games and training of the training center (U15-U17-U19).

 Cosec Stadium

 The du cosec's stadium is the second training center of the AS Poissy Football.
 It is located at the entrance of Poissy and contains two synthetic football fields hosting the games and training of the pre-training center (U7 to U13), a natural lawn pitch where take place the training of the senior's first team, and a dirt field hosting various sporting events.